The Approximate Degree of Bipartite Perfect Matching: Preliminaries and Notation

 In the context of Boolean functions, it is sometimes useful to consider the transformation of a Boolean vector in which an arbitrary subset of bits have been flipped.
 Thus, if $x \in \{0,1\}^n$, and $S \subseteq [n]$, we use the notation $x^S$ to indicate the vector in which the coordinates $S$ have been flipped.
 For any $i \in [n]$, the notation $x^i$ is shorthand for $x^{\{i\}}$.
+Using this notation, we define the following two complexity measures for Boolean functions.